 The first step is to make your image as bright as possible, but without losing any valuable information.
-Unless you are specifically aiming for a darker, more moody image (which is not the scope of this article), you should always brighten up your images, because brighter images will always do a better job in grabbing the attention of the viewer.
-Obviously, one has to be very careful when brightening images where part of the image can potentially result in loss of highlight details, so if you are dealing with an image of a sunrise or sunset where one part of the image is much brighter than the other, you might not be able to push global brightness levels further.
+Unless you are specifically aiming for a darker, more moody image (which is not the scope of this article), you should always brighten up your images, because brighter images will always do a better job of grabbing the attention of the viewer.
+Obviously, one has to be very careful when brightening images where part of the image can potentially result in a loss of highlight details, so if you are dealing with an image of a sunrise or sunset where one part of the image is much brighter than the other, you might not be able to push global brightness levels further.
 In those situations, you might need to use other tools such as Graduated Filter or Adjustment Brush in order to selectively brighten up darker parts of the image.

 When working with a RAW image, global brightness is adjusted through the “Exposure” slider, which can be found in both Lightroom and Photoshop’s Adobe Camera RAW (ACR) tool:

 Experiment with this slider by dragging it to the right until the histogram balances out and looks more spread out, possibly even pushing a bit to the right.
 Make sure that as you do this, the image still looks good in the preview – you do not want the image to look overly bright and you definitely do not want to have anything touching the right side of the histogram, since this means that you are potentially losing data.
 The goal is to make the image just bright enough so that we have a good starting point.
 For my image of the blue mosque, I pushed the exposure up +0.75, which made my histogram look like this: